-That being said, if I ordered a new bike and it came with panniers as part of the package, I would happily take them and store them in the shed.
+That said, if I ordered a new bike (which I just have) and it came with panniers as part of the package (which they do), I would happily take them and store them in the shed.

 But to be brutally honest, if I had to pay a manufacturer for OEM panniers and have them fitted, I’m afraid I have better things to spend the money on!

 Want more like this?
 Try these!